yssource/turbodbc/docs/pages/getting_started.rst

     >>> cursor.fetchall()
     [[42L]]

-You can also retrieve result sets as NumPy arrays, see :ref:`advanced_usage`.
+You can also retrieve result sets as NumPy arrays or Apache Arrow tables, see :ref:`advanced_usage`.

 Executing manipulating SQL queries